ModifAmorphic/outward/ActionUI/README.md

 ## 1.1.3
 - All changes in 1.1.4.
-- Introduced bug causing severe slowdown in the inventory menu.
+- Introduced bug causing severe slowdown in the inventory menu. (fixed in 1.1.4)

 ## Release 1.1.2
   - Characters should no longer be stuck in a T-pose when joining another game.